(01/20/13) (02/02/13) (05/04/13)

 A few sides round out the menu, but other than wings (not available yet), there's nothing that I would call an appetizer.
 Not that there's anything wrong with that—the narrower the menu, the greater the prowess, at least in theory.

 I hit Might Quinn's for a Sunday afternoon lunch with my light eating young bride, a more able cousin and another barbecue crony.
 We had the numbers to try just about everything they had in one form or another.
-I returned with a smaller group two Saturdays later.
-Comments below are from the first visit only, but the second visit was very similar to the first.
+I returned with a smaller group two Saturdays later and a foursome a few months later.
+Comments below are from the first visit only, but the second and third visits were very similar to the first.

 Wings: Not yet available because the permits are still pending for the required equipment.